Plan one loan cancellation criteria.

 Criteria Overview

 Plan 1 student loans in the UK, including EU students, are typically written off in specific circumstances.
-Bankruptcy is one scenario where the loan may be cancelled, but this is subject to conditions.
+Bankruptcy is one scenario where the loan may be cancelled, subject to conditions.
 Permanent disability can also lead to loan cancellation.

 Key Conditions